-1.11 Transferring Room Types
+1.10 Transferring Room Types

-Any resident transferring out of a dormitory residence, but staying in residence, will retain the Residence Meal Plan.
-If a student does not want to remain on the Residence Meal Plan they can request a refund, and section 1.10 will apply.
-Full-time students may be eligible for our optional Tax Exempt Meal Plan through the +PLUS Account, refer to Section 2.
+Any resident transferring out of a dormitory residence, but staying in residence, will retain the Mandatory Standard Residence Meal Plan.
+If a student does not want to remain on the Mandatory Standard Residence Meal Plan they can request a refund, and section 1.9 will apply.